roni-estein/helper/README.md

 # Livewire Helper
 ## About Livewire Helper

-Livewire helper is a simple base project that you can use to ask question of people in both the [Livewire Discord Help Channel](https://discord.gg/AWZt3P), and to create issues in the [Livewire repository](https://github.com/livewire/livewire) that are too complex for [Laravel Playground](https://laravelplayground.com/#/)
+Livewire helper is a simple base project that you can use to ask questions of people in both the [Livewire Discord Help Channel](https://discord.gg/AWZt3P), and to create issues in the [Livewire repository](https://github.com/livewire/livewire) that are too complex for [Laravel Playground](https://laravelplayground.com/#/).

 ### Sections